Detecting and tracking drift in quantum information processors: Drift characterization using time-series data

+with $\delta$ the smallest constant such that the estimated probability trajectory $p(\vec{\gamma},t)$ is within $[\epsilon, 1-\epsilon]$ at all data acquisition times $t_i$, for some chosen $\epsilon \geq 0$ (\eg, $\epsilon = 0$ if estimates on the parameter space boundary are considered acceptable).
+We refer to this estimation method as the ``Fourier filter,'' because it is a form of signal filtering.
+The Fourier filter returns very similar estimates to MLE under most conditions, although note that if $\epsilon=0$ it is possible for the Fourier filter to return estimates that have a likelihood of zero.

 All data analysis in this paper uses MLE, except the time-resolved RB analysis.
 The motivation for using the Fourier filter in time-resolved RB is that then the speed of the analysis is limited only by the fast Fourier transform and curve fitting at the times of interest.
 This is particularly relevant to RB, as one motivation for using RB is its speed and simplicity.
+Moreover, note that for all the data herein the difference between the MLE and the Fourier filter estimates is negligible.